MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/quickstarts/ios/getting-started.md

 ## Replace the App Secret

-In order for the sample app to send information to Mobile Center, the app secret must be changed in Xcode.
+In order for the sample app to send information to App Center, the app secret must be changed in Xcode.

-1. Navigate to the **Settings** page in Mobile Center.
+1. Navigate to the **Settings** page in App Center.
 2. Copy the **App Secret** at the top.
 3. Open the **.xcworkspace** from the sample app folder.
 4. In **AppDelegate.swift**, edit the **didFinishLaunchingWithOptions** delegate method and paste your App Secret at the placeholder.